kjhass/PublicKB/Blueprints/understanding-the-difference-between-templates-blueprints-and-packages.md

   "sticky": true
 }}}

-This article can be helpful to differentiate between Templates, Blueprints and Packages - all critical elements of the CenturyLink Cloud orchestration system we collectively call the Blueprint Engine.
+This article can help you differentiate between Templates, Blueprints and Packages - all critical elements of the CenturyLink Cloud orchestration system we collectively call the Blueprint Engine.

 ![Blueprints](../images/understanding-the-difference-between-templates-blueprints-and-packages-1.png)

 ### Templates
 A Template is the basic model from which each Server gets created.
-The platform has a number of **Global Templates** which are replicated to all Nodes, and in addition customers may [create their own Custom Templates](../Servers/how-to-create-customer-specific-os-templates.md).
+The platform has a number of **Global Templates** which are replicated to all Nodes.
+In addition, customers may [create their own Custom Templates](../Servers/how-to-create-customer-specific-os-templates.md).

 ![Templates](../images/understanding-the-difference-between-templates-blueprints-and-packages-3.png)